 Is there a student in your home that is a graduating HIGH SCHOOL SENIOR who is preparing to enter college?
 Are you wondering how are you going to pay for their college education?
 If you answered "yes", please encourage your student to apply for these scholarships especially for seniors living in Public or Assisted housing (Section 8).

 Stephen J. Bollinger Memorial Scholarship ($7,000) will be awarded at the PHADA Annual Convention and Exhibition.
 The winner will also receive a trip for him/herself and one parent/guardian to attend the convention.

-Freedom & Civil Rights Scholarship ($5000) - Students must submit a personal essay (350-500 words) demonstrating your efforts and achievements in furthering the values of the civil rights movement.
+Freedom & Civil Rights Scholarship ($5,000) - Students must submit a personal essay (350-500 words) demonstrating their efforts and achievements in furthering the values of the civil rights movement.
 Explain why the cause is still relevant in communities today and how they relate to your educational goals.
 Include any relevant volunteer experiences and community involvement activities relating to advancing the cause of civil rights.

 Nan McKay Pathway to Achievement Scholarship ($5,000) The scholarships will be awarded by the Public Housing Authorities Directors Association (PHADA) which is an organization of 1900 housing authorities across the United States.
 PHADA also serves as an advocate before the U.S. Department of Housing and Urban Development (HUD) on a variety of regulations governing public housing nationwide.